MCG811/AttitudeDetermination/README.md

 ## 🛰️ Features
 - Simulated sensor data generation in free-noise and noisy scenarios (sun sensor, magnetometer and gyroscope)
 - Three operational conditions applied: nominal, reorientation and failure modes
-- Analysis of parameters such as time step and fading memory factor (this last one for REQUEST algorithm)
 - Implementation of classical and advanced attitude determination algorithms, including:
   - TRIAD (Three-Axis Attitude Determination)
   - QUEST (Quaternion Estimatior Algorithm)